SocietyForArtisticResearch/rc-pandoc-help/10-admin-2-reference.md

 ### Common
 ![portal edit common screen](images/portal-edit-common2.png "image showing portal edit common dialog")

-Here you can edit the basic information of the portal.
+Here you can edit the basic information of the portal, which is displayed on the RC's internal page.
+You can also replace this internal page with an external page if desired.
+See [external link option](#external-portal-page "further info")

 __View text__ allows you to change the template that is used in the navigation bar of expositions: this is the quotation information the reader sees when they move their mouse to the top of the screen. available placeholders: